bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 python update_extensions.py
 ```

-*To learn more see [Extensions Setup page](/td-guide/extensions_setup.md)*
+*To learn more, see the [Extensions Setup page](/td-guide/extensions_setup.md).*

 ::: info Gentoo Users
 Flamenco is installed and updated by the package manager of your Gentoo workstation.
-To learn more see [Update Local Add-Ons](/gentoo/td/maintaince#update-local-add-ons) in the Gentoo section.
+To learn more, see [Update Local Add-Ons](/gentoo/td/maintaince#update-local-add-ons) in the Gentoo section.
 :::